📖 14 min read

 GXS Bank

 GXS Bank is backed by Grab and Singtel.
-Beyond savings, it offers FlexiLoan (personal loans via the Grab app), fixed deposits, and a Visa debit card.
+Beyond savings, it offers FlexiLoan (personal loans via the Grab app), Boost Pockets (time deposit-like), and a Visa debit card.
 GXS FlexiLoan interest rates are competitive for small personal loans.
 The Grab integration means you can use GrabPay and GXS together for a seamless experience.
 Use a GXS referral code for sign-up bonuses.

 Trust Bank